jeff-sexton/schoodle/README.md

 The application assigns sessions to keep track of unique vistiors and enable users to revisit event pages to change their availabily.

 Responsive elementes have also been included to allow the application to be used from a variety of screen sizes.

+Application has been hosted for demonstration purposes: https://schoodle-app.herokuapp.com/

 ## Group Members